-Simple subqueries
+Simple Subqueries

-A subquery is especially useful for extracting data from a single table when a self-join is inadequate.
+A subquery is especially useful for extracting data from a single table when a selfjoin is inadequate.
 For example, it is impossible to retrieve a list of those countries with a larger than average area by joining the COUNTRIES table to itself.
 A subquery, however, can easily return that information.

 '''

-EXEC SQL
+EXEC SOL

 DECLARE LARGECOUNTRIES CURSOR FOR

 SELECT COUNTRY, AREA

 FROM COUNTRIES

 WHERE AREA > (SELECT AVG(AREA) FROM COUNTRIES);

 ORDER BY AREA;

 '''

-In this example, both the query and subquery refer to the same table.
+In this example, both the guery and subquery refer to the same table.
 Queries and subqueries can refer to different tables, too.
 For example, the following query refers to the CITIES table, and includes a subquery that refers to the COUNTRIES table:

 '''

-EXEC SQL
+EXEC SOL

 DECLARE EUROCAPPOP CURSOR FOR

 SELECT CIT.CITY, CIT.POPULATION

 FROM CITIES CIT

-WHERE CIT.CITY IN (SELECT COU.CAPITAL FROM COUNTRIES COU
+WHERE CIT.CITY IN (SELECT COU.CAPITAL FROM COUNTRIES

+COU

 WHERE COU.CONTINENT = 'Europe')

+'''

+'''

 ORDER BY CIT.CITY;

 '''

 This example uses correlation names to distinguish between tables even though the query and subquery reference separate tables.
-Correlation names are only necessary when both a query and subquery refer to the same tables and those tables share column names, but it is good programming practice to use them.
-For more information about using correlation names, see "Declaring and using correlation names" on page 6-25.
+Correlation names are only necessary when both a guery and subguery refer to the same tables and those tables share column names, but it is good programming practice to use them.
+For more information about using correlation names, see "Declaring and Using Correlation Names" on page 6-26.

-Correlated subqueries
+Correlated Subqueries